Sudden unintended acceleration: Resolution

 SUA resolutions include applying the brakes or clutch, or shifting into neutral with an automatic transmission.
 In most cars, fully applied brakes are easily capable of stopping the car while the accelerator pedal is also fully applied.
 "Pumping the brakes" is strongly discouraged during an unintended acceleration event, as this can lead to a loss of braking power.

 Unresponsive (entrapped) pedals can be avoided by using car mat clips.

 Regulation

 In China, Ministry of Industry and Information Technology (MIIT) suggested that the one-pedal driving mode contributed to sudden unintended acceleration for the electric vehicles (EV).
 The government ordered electric car manufacturers to default the vehicle behavior to creep mode, which makes EVs mimic internal combustion engine (ICE) vehicles with automatic transmissions.
 China also considered adding a safety requirement to the vehicle so that "the braking effect achieved by releasing the accelerator pedal in forward gear (Drive) should not decelerate the vehicle to a stop.", which would effectively ban one-pedal driving.
-A new standard, GB 21670-2025, prohibited single-pedal mode as the default driving mode for all vehicles, and mandated that brake light must turn on during regenerative braking when deceleration exceeds 1.3 m/s^{2}.
+A new standard, GB 21670-2025, prohibited single-pedal mode as the default driving mode for all vehicles, and mandated that brake light must turn on during regenerative braking when deceleration exceeds 1.3 m/s2.